cosmos/cosmos-sdk/docs/run-node/txs.md

 Please note that signing a transaction with multiple signers or with a multisig account, where at least one signer uses `SIGN_MODE_DIRECT`, is not possible as of yet.
 You may follow [this Github issue](https://github.com/cosmos/cosmos-sdk/issues/8141) for more info.
 :::

-Signing with multiple signers is done with the `multisign` command.
+Signing with multiple signers is done with the `tx multisign` command.
 This command assumes that all signers use `SIGN_MODE_LEGACY_AMINO_JSON`.
-The flow is similar to the `sign` command flow, but instead of signing an unsigned transaction file, each signer signs the file signed by previous signers.
-The `multisign` command will append signatures to the existing transactions.
+The flow is similar to the `tx sign` command flow, but instead of signing an unsigned transaction file, each signer signs the file signed by previous signer(s).
+The `tx multisign` command will append signatures to the existing transactions.
 It is important that signers sign the transaction **in the same order** as given by the transaction, which is retrievable using the `GetSigners()` method.

 For example, starting with the `unsigned_tx.json`, and assuming the transaction has 4 signers, we would run: